FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/using-pynxtools-test-framework.md

     # of the log files of the reference -nxs file and the one created in the test.
 ```

-Alongside the test data in `test/data`, it is also possible to add other types of test data inside the test directory of the plugin.
+Alongside the test data in `tests/data`, it is also possible to add other types of test data inside the test directory of the plugin.

 You can also pass additional parameters to `test.convert_to_nexus`:

 - `caplog_level` (str): Can be either "ERROR" (by default) or "warning".
 This parameter determines the level at which the caplog is set during testing.
 If it is "WARNING", the test will also fail if any warnings are reported by the reader.

-- `ignore_undocumented` (boolean): If true, the test skipts the verification of undocumented keys.
+- `ignore_undocumented` (boolean): If true, the test skips the verification of undocumented keys.
 Otherwise, a warning massages for undocumented keys is raised

-# How to write an integration test for a NOMAD example in a reader plugin
+## How to write an integration test for a NOMAD example in a reader plugin

 It is also possible to ship examples for NOMAD directly with the reader plugin.
 As an example, `pynxtools-mpes` comes with its own NOMAD example (see [here](https://github.com/FAIRmat-NFDI/pynxtools-mpes/tree/bring-in-examples/src/pynxtools_mpes/nomad)) using the ExampleUploadEntryPoint of NOMAD (see [here](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/example_uploads.html) for more documentation).

 The `testing` sub-package of `pynxtools` provides two functionalities for testing the `ExampleUploadEntryPoint` defined in a `pynxtools` plugin:

 1) Test that the ExampleUploadEntryPoint can be properly loaded
 2) Test that the schemas and files in the example folder(s) can be parsed by NOMAD